To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

-I think this is something we’ve all thought at one point or another (especially us women).
-The idea that we can only earn a certain amount, or trying to rationalize why we don’t need to earn more.
+I think this is something we’ve all thought about at one point or another (especially us women).
+The idea that we can only earn a certain amount, or try to rationalize why we don’t need to earn more.

 I would love to earn more.
 I’d love to bring in 6 figures per year.
 But I’m also afraid that if I put that pressure on myself, I’ll be too focused on making money and not focused enough on my main calling which is helping and empowering others.

 But when Cait brought up it was more about being open to earning more, I just really like how she put it.
 I don’t need to earn a lot to be happy, but earning more than I am now could offer me more choice, more opportunity, and ultimately more freedom.

 Now, if you couldn’t attend my Millennial Money Meetup, or missed the live stream on Facebook, never fear!
 I got you covered!
 I’m including the full video of the panel discussion above for your viewing pleasure, but you can also watch it on my YouTube channel.

 Want to see all the photos taken at the event?
 Check out the full photo library on Facebook.

 Got a Money Question?